eryktr/iwsoj/README.md

             python3 -m venv env

 5. Activate the newly generated environment:
+(On Windows, the path to the activate scipt will be env/Scripts/activate.bat)

             source env/bin/activate